Pris-c/dio_cloud-api-rest/README.md

 * Gradle 7.6.1
 * Postgres

-Based on this activit, I also develop another API which is available at the following repository: https://github.com/Pris-c/hp-characters-age
+Based on this activity, I also developed another API which is available in the following repository: https://github.com/Pris-c/hp-characters-age